Plessey: UK

 GEC Plessey Semiconductors (GPS) was purchased by Mitel Semiconductors of Canada in 1998.
 After a number of downsizes, including the purchase of the power semiconductor and silicon on sapphire operation at Lincoln, Lincolnshire by Dynex Semiconductor in 2000, the company renamed itself Zarlink Semiconductor in 2001.
-The GPS fabrication plant in Plymouth was acquired by Xfab.
+The GPS fabrication plant in Plymouth was acquired by Xfab in March 2002.

 Plessey Semiconductors Ltd

-After the sale of the Roborough site in Plymouth to Xfab, the original Plessey Semiconductors site at Cheney Manor, Swindon continued to operate under the Zarlink Semiconductor name until it was sold to MHS Industries in early 2008.
+After the sale of the Roborough site in Plymouth to Xfab, the original Plessey Semiconductors site on the Cheney Manor industrial estate at Swindon continued to operate under the Zarlink Semiconductor name until it was sold to MHS Industries in early 2008.
 In February 2009, the UK business was forced into receivership following the collapse of the parent MHS Electronics business in France.
-After a subsequent management buyout the company traded as Plus-Semi Ltd.
+Following the completion of a management buyout, the company traded as Plus-Semi Ltd.